-Within approximately four months after passing the Candidacy Exam, the student must form a Working Thesis Committee.
+Within approximately four months after passing the Candidacy Exam, the student must form a Working Thesis Committee (see Working Thesis Committee Approval Form).
 The Working Thesis Committee will be comprised of three faculty; at least two must be members of the BMB Graduate Group.
 The Chair of the Working Thesis Committe must be a member of the BMB Graduate Group.
 The first meeting of the committee should be held by December 31st of the second year in the program.

-The Final Thesis Committee includes all members of the Working Thesis Committee plus one internal and one external examiner.
+The Final Thesis Committee (see Final Thesis Committee Approval Form) includes all members of the Working Thesis Committee plus one internal and one external examiner.
 At least three of the Final Thesis Committee members must be members of the BMB Graduate Group.
 The thesis advisor is not a member of the committee, but must attend all committee meetings and the open part of the defense.
 He or she may not participate in the deliberations of the thesis committee.

 The external examiner is someone from outside the University and outside the BMB Graduate Group with expertise in the area of the thesis work who is brought in as an additional examiner for the thesis defense.
 If it is not possible for the external examiner to attend the oral defense, he or she will be asked to provide a written report to the Chair of the student's thesis committee.

 The Working and Final Thesis Committees should be constituted to include breadth as well as expertise in the particular research area of thesis work.
 The student and his or her advisor shall jointly select the members of the thesis committees.
-The student should submit in writing a list of potential committee members, indicating which faculty will serve as Committee Chair, to his or her thesis advisor and the Graduate Group Chair.
-The Graduate Group Chair will respond in writing to approve the composition of the Committee, or make recommendations for other candidates.
+The student should submit in writing a list of potential committee members, indicating which faculty will serve as Committee Chair, to his or her thesis advisor for approval.
+The Committee members must also be approved by the Graduate Group Chair.
 The Graduate Group Chair will adjudicate any disagreement on the composition of the thesis committee.
 The student must register the composition of his or her thesis committees with the Graduate Group Office after approval by the Graduate Group Chair.